icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

 ```

 No files are changed but an answerfile is created in the ***stack*** user directory.
-I have diabled the demo project if you are not familiar with this setup you can enable it.
+I have disabled the demo project if you are not familiar with this setup you can enable it.
-But I will have additional instructions for setting up different types of network installs.

 ______